sanyuan0v0/fastapi_vue3_admin/README.en.md

    # Run in the root directory of the backend project (backend)
    python3 main.py run

-   # If using Celery to manage tasks, you need to start Celery separately.
-   To start a regular task worker: celery -A celery_app.celery_app worker --loglevel=info To start a periodic task scheduler (beat): celery -A celery_app.celery_app beat --loglevel=info

    # After modifying the models, you need to: regenerate migration files and then apply migrations
    # Generate migration
    # python main.py revision "initial migration" --env=dev (default is dev if not specified)